virtu78/mind-games/README.md

 ```

 ### Authorization
-1.Enter your email address & check your email.
+1.Enter your email address, check your email.
-2.Сopy link from message & insert it into the input and click login.
+2.Сopy link from message, insert it into the input, click login.